afmancilla92-star/CIFRA/README.md

 - **Client-side scoring.** No backend.
 The assessment qualifies leads; it is not a clinical instrument, so visible scoring logic in exchange for zero infrastructure was an acceptable trade-off.
 - **No session persistence.** An abandoned quiz is intentionally lost, not resumed.
 - **Not a diagnostic tool.** This is an engagement and segmentation device, not a validated psychometric instrument.

+## Current state

+The funnel is live and complete through the results and offer screens.
+Payment gateway integration is stubbed (`OfferScreen.tsx`) — the conversion path is built but not wired to a live processor.